pratiksponde/Amazon-Bedrock-and-Lambda/README.md

 ---

 # 👨‍💻 Author
-Pratik Ponde
+**Pratik Ponde**
 Cloud & DevOps Engineer

 Article:
 https://dev.to/pratik_26/deploying-amazon-msk-serverless-across-multiple-environments-with-terraform-2i8c

 ---

-# 🤝 Contributing
+# ⭐ Support

-Feel free to fork, improve, and raise PRs!
+If you found this helpful:

+- Star this repository
+- Fork this repository
+- Contribute improvements